 - Eligible Employees.
-All employees are Eligible Employees for this part of the Plan except (a) Union Employees; (b) Non-Resident Alien Employees; (c) Leased Employees; (d) Puerto Rico based Employees; (e) Employees who are classified as independent contractors by the Company; and (f) Employees of Samuel Stamping Technologies, LLC & Samuel Steel Pickling Company. - Age Requirement.
+All employees are Eligible Employees for this part of the Plan except (a) Puerto Rico based Employees; and (b) Employees who are classified as independent contractors by the Company. - Age Requirement.
 You must be at least 18 years of age. - Service Requirement.
 You must be credited with at least a 1-month Period of Service. - Entry Date.
-You will enter this part of the Plan as a Participant on the same date that you first satisfy both the age and service requirements described above.
+You will enter this part of the Plan as a Participant on the first day of the payroll period that coincides with or next follows the date that you first satisfy both the age and service requirements described above.